Recruiting: Paying consumers

 The how, why and when of remuneration and reimbursement

-Guidance on consumer remuneration
+Guidance on consumer payments

 Still have questions?
 Contact us – we are happy to talk it through with you.